ambirpatel/PythonCalculator/README.md

 # PythonCalculator
-PyCalc is a simple calculator built using Python and PyQt5
+PythonCalculator is a simple calculator built using Python and PyQt5